asgardkm/gaitAnalyzer/documentation/mainConfig.md

  -  **nonparetic** : string keyword for your trialfiles containing nonparetic trialwalks (matched w/ regexp)
    - ex. if your normal gait trialfiles are named *Test_NW_1.txt* and *Test_NW_2.txt*, use *nonparetic=NW*)

+---

- -  ** run_symmetry** : bool for toggling forward walking direction is in a positive or negative coordinate direction
+ -  **run_symmetry** : bool for toggling forward walking direction is in a positive or negative coordinate direction
    - __ 1__ :